mshoaib54/mshoaib54.github.io/_pages/index.md

 # About

-Assalam O Alaikum, I'm Muhammad Shoaib! 👋  I am a PhD student working at the intersection of compositional data analysis, information geometry, and graphical models.
-My research focuses on developing statistical and geometric methods for modeling structured multivariate data, with a particular focus on staged trees and divergence-based learning.
-I am especially interested in how compositional constraints and geometric structures can enhance inference, clustering, and interpretability in high-dimensional probabilistic models.
+Hello, I’m Muhammad Shoaib! 👋 I am a PhD scholar and a researcher .
+My areas of research are intersection of compositional data analysis, information geometry, and graphical models.
+My prime  focuses on developing statistical and geometric methods for modeling structured multivariate data, with a particular focus on staged trees and divergence-based learning.
+I am keenly interested in how compositional constraints and geometric structures can enhance inference, clustering, and interpretability in high-dimensional probabilistic models.
+These things are the urgency of post modern society where scio- economic and political dynamics are changing rapidly.
+My research will help out to sort climatous problems as well.

 Click on the links below to learn more about what I love to do!